 How to Answer Awkward Questions from Kids About Disability

-Kids ask incredibly embarrassing questions in public.
+Kids ask some whopper questions in public.
 It's just what they do.

 For most of us parents, the natural instinct is to shush them and hope it goes away.
 But here's the thing.
 It's so important to let kids explore their curiosity by asking questions.
 It's how they learn.